DFE-Digital/get-into-teaching-app/docs/content.md

 Now you have created a page - you will need to fill in the top details:

-**If you have created a page that will appear in one of the tile sections ie. How to apply**
+**If you have created a page that will appear in one of the category pages ie. How to apply**

 title: 	title will appear as the h1 and in the browser tab